Catrionamcd/DolFin-Surf-Shop/README.md

 - There will also be and edit button on the Products screen and the Product details screen.
 - If there are no orders attached to the product a delete button will also appear.
-- If there are no orders attahced to a product and the administrator or superuser chooses to delete a product a modal will appear to confirm if this is the course of action that they wish to persue.
+- If there are no orders attached to a product and the administrator or superuser chooses to delete a product a modal will appear to confirm if this is the course of action that they wish to persue.
 - A product may also be made obsolete by entering 'Y' in the obsolete flag on the Products Management Screen.

 ![alt text](assets/documentation/Obsolete-Product.png)